Frederick Barbarossa: Death and burials

 Jacques de Vitry, a historian of the Crusades, outlined Frederick's endeavors and Saladin's dilemma, in which he reported:

 Frederick's death caused several thousand German soldiers to leave the force and return home through the Cilician and Syrian ports.
 The German-Hungarian army was struck with an onset of disease near Antioch, weakening it further.
 Only 5,000 soldiers, a third of the original force, arrived in Acre.
 Barbarossa's son, Frederick VI of Swabia, carried on with the remnants of the German army, along with the Hungarian army under the command of Prince Géza, with the aim of burying the emperor in Jerusalem, but efforts to preserve his body in vinegar failed.
-Hence, his flesh was interred in the Church of Saint Peter in Antioch, his bones in the cathedral of Tyre, and his heart and inner organs in Saint Paul's Church, Tarsus.
+Hence, his flesh was interred in the Cathedral of Saint Peter in Antioch, his bones in the Cathedral of the Holy Cross, Tyre, and his heart and inner organs in Saint Paul's Church, Tarsus.

 The unexpected demise of Frederick left the Crusader army under the command of the rivals Philip II and Richard, who had traveled to Palestine separately by sea, and ultimately led to its dissolution.
-Richard continued to the East where he fought Saladin, winning territories along the shores of Palestine, but ultimately failed to win the war by conquering Jerusalem itself before he was forced to return to his own territories in north-western Europe, known as the Angevin Empire.
+Richard continued to the East where he fought Saladin, winning territories along the shores of Palestine, but ultimately failed to win the war by conquering Jerusalem itself before he was forced to return to his own territories in north-western Europe, known to modern historians as the Angevin Empire.
 He returned home after he signed the Treaty of Ramla agreeing that Jerusalem would remain under Muslim control while allowing unarmed Christian pilgrims and traders to visit the city.
 The treaty also reduced the Latin Kingdom to a geopolitical coastal strip extending from Tyre to Jaffa.